 The JWT token for the currently signed-in user is not valid.
 You can resolve this by getting a valid token for the user.

 Firstly, refresh the token to fetch a valid token for the user.

-If refreshing the token does not work, check that the user is a valid SAP Cloud Platform user.
+If refreshing the token does not work, check that the user is a valid SAP Business Technology Platform (SAP BTP) user.

 2.2 Destination name not found